June, August, September, and October

 All performances begin at the Thornhill Shelter (Parking Lot 21).

-2015 Theatre-Hikes® Season:
+2016 Theatre-Hikes® Season:

-The Chamber Concerts at The Morton Arboretum are partially supported by a grant from the Illinois Arts Council Agency
+Arts programs at The Morton Arboretum are partially supported by a grant from the Illinois Arts Council Agency